joakimk/devbox-tools/README.md

 So in practice this means that devbox-tools may change envs like GEM\_PATH but will leave EDITOR alone and handle PATH gracefully.

-#### Caching metadata
+#### Optimizations

-devbox-tools will cache some information (like ports for docker services) that it can use later.
-It does this mostly so that changing directories and loading up new environment variables remains so fast that you don't notice it (below ~200ms).
+devbox-tools will cache some information, like ports for docker services, for later use.
+It does this mostly so that changing envs when navigating the filesystem remains so fast that you don't notice it (below ~200ms).

 Normally this should not be a problem, but if something behaves a bit odd, then try "dev stop" and "dev" (and if you like: fix the bug or report it).